J-Culture: 花より団子 ( = Hana yori dango ) + お花見 ( = Ohanami)

 Most Japanese schools start in spring.
 (So if you are born on March 31 and your friend is born on April 1st, you two will end up being one year apart at school.)

-Usually 卒業式 = sotsugyoushiki = graduation ceremonies are held in late March and 入学式(=nyuugakushiki = entrance ceremonies are held in the beginning of April.
+Usually 卒業式 = sotsugyoushiki = graduation ceremonies are held in late March and 入学式(=nyuugakushiki = entrance ceremonies are held at the beginning of April.

 The image of sakura is not only associated with new school years but also corresponds with the time new employees start to work at Japanese companies as freshmen or freshwomen.